-In this part of the study Jesus offers, the "Words of Eternal Life."
+In this part of the study, Jesus extends the "Words of Eternal Life."

 Verse 60: "When many of his disciples heard it, they said, "This is a hard saying; who can listen to it?"

-According to the above Scripture, many of the people, including His disciples, found Jesus’ statements, incredible, and impossible to believe.
+According to the above Scripture, many of the people, including His disciples, found Jesus’ statements, incomprehensible, and impossible to accept.

 Verse 61: "But Jesus, knowing in himself that his disciples were grumbling about this, said to them, "Do you take offense at this?"